Akshu-on-github/Akshu-on-github/README.md

 <!-- INFO & ATTRIBUTIONS

 ICONS:
-Twitter Logo Attribution: Twitter icons created by Hight Quality Icons - Flaticon LinkedIn Logo Attribution: Linkedin icons created by Hight Quality Icons - Flaticon YouTube Logo Attribution: Youtube icons created by Hight Quality Icons - Flaticon Medium Logo Attribution: Created by me, inspired by Hight Quality Icons Colours used: #a7045a #470151
+Twitter, LinkedIn, YouTube Logo Attribution: Icons created by Hight Quality Icons - Flaticon Medium Logo Attribution: Created by me, inspired by Hight Quality Icons Colours used: #a7045a #470151